wdawson/okta.github.io/_source/_docs/api/resources/authorization-servers.md

 }
 ~~~

-### Revoke OAuth 2.0 Tokens for Authorization Server and Client
+### Revoke All Refresh Tokens
 {:.api .api-operation}

 {% api_lifecycle ea %}

 {% api_operation delete /api/v1/authorizationServers/${authorizationServerId}/clients/${clientId}/tokens %}

-Revokes all tokens for the specified authorization server and client
+Revokes all refresh tokens issued by an Authorization Server for the specified Client.
+Any access tokens issued with these refresh tokens will also be revoked, but access tokens issued without a refresh token will not be affected.

 #### Request Parameters
 {:.api .api-request .api-request-params}